aboerzel/German_License_Plate_Recognition/README.md

 **For training the models of this project it is strongly recommended to use a computer with GPU support!**

 ## Setup Instructions
-First create an change to a project directory and clone the project using the following command:
+First create and change to a project directory and clone the project using the following command:
 ```
 https://github.com/aboerzel/German_License_Plate_Recognition.git
 ```